YashAPT/MVVM-NEWS/README.md

  # NOTE -

   This Application is in progress.......
-  As of now only only UI is implemented, Dummy Data is populated as of now.
+  Only UI is implemented, Dummy Data is populated as of now.

   # SCREENSHOTS